 I also photograph with a Digital Canon SLR.
 I use this camera for telephoto photos, macro photos, and super-wide angle images.

 I use a variety of backpacks to hold my equipment, and discuss my packing strategies in the Roam Online Travel Journal section of the site.

 I use a lightweight mountaineer tripod by Gitzo with a very stable tripod head, made by Manfrotto.

 What are those drawings that I am seeing on some of your travel stories?

 Those are my travel illustrations, which I usually create with copic sketch markers, watercolors and gouache.
-Unlike my moleskine sketches, which are quick drawings I make on the road, I make these after I travel, with the aid of my photographs, specifically for Notes from the Road entries.
+Unlike my moleskine sketches, which are quick drawings I make on the road, I make these after I travel, with the aid of my photographs.

 The Guana Cay Blog is where I write about an ongoing fight between a foreign golf course megadevelopment, and the residents of a small Bahamian Island.
 The Guana Cay Blog also looks at similar issues in the West Indies and beyond, and how locals fail or succeed in defending their culture and environment.